gtisnanga/GRP-13-FINAL-PROJECT/readme.md

 The sentiment analysis results will enable Apple and Google to better understand customer opinions, proactively address issues, and enhance product development and customer engagement.

 ## Data Understanding
-The dataset, sourced from CrowdFlower via data.world, consists of tweets where contributors evaluated the sentiment expressed toward different brands and products.
+The dataset, was sourced from CrowdFlower via data.world, consists of tweets where contributors evaluated the sentiment expressed toward different brands and products.
 Each tweet is annotated based on the sentiment (positive, negative, or neutral) and, where applicable, the specific brand or product the sentiment is directed at.

 ## Data Suitability
 This dataset is well-suited to our project for several reasons: